Israel-Adeniba/Building-a-Cbersecurity-Lab/README.md

 - <b>Windows 10 Enterprise</b>
 - <b>Windows Server 2022</b>

 <h2>Program walk-through:</h2>
-Firstly we would download all the files we need which include;
+1. Download all files which include;

 - Oracle VirtualBox
 [https://www.virtualbox.org/wiki/Downloads] or Go to google, search for Oracle VirtualBox and click the first link presented as a result, click download